 Strata corporations can now terminate (wind up and cancel the strata plan) with an 80% vote of all owners, instead of the previous unanimous voting requirement.

 All strata owners and residents must follow strata legislation and the strata's bylaws and rules.

 Find more help and support including: subscribing for updates to the Province's strata housing website, options for getting legal advice, strata homeowner associations, the archived strata guides, and the strata housing website's purpose and limits.

-A site map listing all the strata housing pages and numbered for your convenience.
+A site map listing all the webpages on the Province's strata housing website and numbered for convenience.

 Popular topics and major headings are bolded.